Masmiseim36/nxpSDK/middleware/tfm/tf-m/docs/design_docs/dual-cpu/communication_prototype_between_nspe_and_spe_in_dual_core_systems.rst

 This design document focuses on the dual core communication design inside TF-M.
 Some changes to TF-M core/Secure Partition Manager (SPM) are listed to support the dual core communication.
-This document only discuss about the implementation in TF-M Inter-Process Communication (IPC) model.
+This document only discusses the implementation in TF-M Inter-Process Communication (IPC) model.
 The TF-M non-secure interface library depends on mailbox and NS RTOS implementation.
 The related changes to TF-M non-secure interface library are not